 OOAK Hatter from the Alice’s Adventures in Wonderland collection.

-The Hatter which has taken over five weeks to create and I have made all the cloths, his hat, as well as the chair and some of his accessories.
+The Hatter which has taken over five weeks to create and I have made all the cloths, his hat, and some of his accessories.

 The Hatter is made from 100% Steiffe Schulte mohair, in a medium length gold pile fabric with a shorter pile mohair on the muzzle.